fraspass/sbm/INPUT.md

 ./enron.py -M 25000 -B 0 -c yes -s yes -f Output

 ```
+The output consists in multiple files: for example, `Ko.txt` contains the MCMC chain for the number of non-empty clusters $K_\varnothing$, and `psm.txt` is the estimated posterior similarity matrix.
+The names of the output files are self-explanatory and consistent with the notation used in the paper.

 Reproducing the figures in the paper is also easy.
 For example, for Figure 5:
 ```